 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The organization was exposed to other price risk during the fiscal year through its investment in publicly traded securities as described in Note 4.
+The organization ceased being exposed to other price risk during the fiscal year a a result of selling their investment in publicly traded securities as described in Note 5.